More Food, Less Nutrition for Longevity

 Today, most farmers, aware of the damage done by their ancestors, successfully combat the destruction of the soil by wind and water erosion.
 At the same time, they have found a new way to destroy the land- by forcing it to produce more than it should with chemical fertilizers.

 Huge industrial farms, aptly dubbed "agribusinesses," have largely taken over the land of the small, conventional farmer who lived close to nature and consumed the crops produced.
 Today, the quantity of production is more important than quality, and most of America's farmlands have been polluted with artificial chemicals for the sake of profits.
 Ecological balance no longer exists on most farms.
-Today' s farmer tends to overplant a few limited crops, thereby depleting the soil of certain essential trace elements.
+Today' s farmers tend to overplant a few limited crops, thereby depleting the soil of certain essential trace elements.

 In the past, a farm was a self-contained environment.
 Today, the produce farmer buys meat from the butcher shop and milk from a store or dairy farm, instead of keeping cattle, chickens, and pigs.
 Because agriculture has become so compartmentalized, the farmer has sacrificed a readily available source of natural fertilizer - animal wastes.
 This is an unfortunate loss, for soil dressed with manure produces crops that are more nourishing and tastier than those grown in chemically fertilized soil.
 Chemical manufacturers insist on perpetuating the myth that there is not enough organic fertilizer to go around.